 Missing Games

 Mastertronic released a number of catalogues with details of upcoming releases, many of which mentioned upcoming titles for the Ricochet range that are not listed here.
-These “missing games” are Transformers, Past Finder and Fighting Warrior.
+Three of these “missing games” are Transformers, Past Finder and Fighting Warrior.
 Each title subsequently ended up in the main range but it is notable that all of these are re-releases from companies that Mastertronic licensed games from for the Ricochet label.
 In addition, copies of both Transformers and Past Finder have been seen “in the wild” featuring Ricochet branded cassettes.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behaviour or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.